How Acas was formed

 2002: A national telephone number is brought in for the Acas helpline, replacing separate regional numbers

 2004: New employment tribunal regulations introduced, which limit Acas' duty to offer conciliation to either seven or 13 weeks for most cases.

 2009: Following the Government Dispute Resolution Review (DRR), Acas extends its helpline service and publishes its new Code of Practice on disciplinary and grievance procedures.

 2014: Before being able to lodge an employment tribunal claim, potential claimants must first notify Acas of their intention to claim so that Acas can offer the opportunity to resolve the issue using Early Conciliation.

 During the turbulent days of industrial unrest from the late 1970s to the mid 1980s, Acas became a household name.
 We were linked in the media with high-profile delegations, including the National Coal Board and the National Union of Miners during the miners' strike of 1984.
 This year also saw the Battle of Wapping, with Rupert Murdoch dramatically changing working practices in the newspaper printing industry.

 Today, the employment world has mostly moved away from such large-scale disputes.
 We have moved on too, with our emphasis now on helping businesses to prevent problems before they arise.

 Our message is that prevention is better than cure.

-We give advice and guidance to 800,000 callers a year via our telephone helpline and promote good practice through our training.
+We give Advice and Guidance to 800,000 callers a year via our telephone helpline and promote good practice through our training.
 We also work with individual companies in partnership with employer/employee/trade union groups to find lasting solutions for their workplaces.
-Much of our conciliation work is now focused on individual complaints to employment tribunals.
+Much of our Acas Dispute Resolution work is now focused on individual complaints to employment tribunals.
 These complaints are passed to Acas and at present 75% are settled or withdrawn without ever reaching a tribunal hearing.